pnnl/ExaGO/performance_analysis/README.md

 The total wall-clock time of the subprocess is measured.
 Then, it is divided by the `iteration` number and reported in the first line of the output along with the standard deviation.
 If `log_view` is enabled, the reported *OPFLOWSolve* time is fetched from the output log of PETSc.
 Then, it is divided by the `iteration` number and reported in the second line of the output.
 If `hiop_max_iter` or `ipopt_max_iter` is defined, the measured wall-clock time is divided by `max_iter` and reported in the third line.
 In the fourth line, the PETSc reported *OPFLOWSolve* time is divided by the `max_iter` and reported if `log_view` is enabled.

 Note that, the total measured wall-clock time should always be higher than the PETSc reported *OPFLOWSolve* time.
 Measured wall-clock time from an execution of ExaGO consists of Main Stage, Reading Data, Set up, and Solve stages.
 Whereas, *OPFLOWSolve* time reports time spent on the Solve stage.

+### Output File
+The output file is a JSON file with the name provided in the `testsuite_name` argument.
+This contains an array of results for each testcases.
+For each testcase, the arguments and values are printed directly as a `key: value`.
+Additionally, it prints the following information,

+- `total_ranks` : Number of ranks reported by the log_view.
+- `petsc_solve_time` : OPFLOWSolve reported by the PetSC log_view.
+It adds the time reported from any stage (like “Set Up” and “Solve”).
+For multi-iteration runs, it prints the average time.
+- `total_solve_time` : Execution time measured with python's time library.
+For multi-iteration runs, it prints the average time.

+Note that, a temporary pickle file will also get generated.
+This helps to retain the results, in situations like the job gets terminated, a testcase fails, or accidentally not changing the `testsuite_name` for a different run.

 ### Analyzing Performance Tools Output
 If the profiler tool is configured to print measurements in the standard output (for example, not providing `--log-file` or `--quiet` argument to `nvprof`), those output logs from the tool will directly be printed in the standard output (even in the basic mode with `DEBUG=0`).
 If specific output file is defined for the profiler tool, that output file can further be investigated to conduct more in-detailed analysis.
 For example, with the following setting,